 Fund-raising for PASSIVE NI will pay for tea and biscuits, Leavitt said, but he also hopes to employ two part-time professional fund-raisers very soon.
 Leavitt also hopes to quit his job as a social worker so he can work full time for PASSIVE.
 “We know that public awareness about autism is growing and we know how generous people in Northern Ireland can be when it comes to giving.
 I hope we will be able to raise enough money to pay for my full-time salary in the next six months!
 We are 'ambitious about autism!'

 Albion Yurtale is a parent of two children, both of whom have autism.
 He is an accountant and is also the group's treasurer.
 He echoes Leavitt's optimism about the future of PASSIVE NI.
 “We are in the process of establishing new groups all over Northern Ireland.
 It will be my job to visit each of these groups and set up their accounting systems.
 Each of the groups will be required to carry out their own fund-raising.
-A stipend (75%) of all monies each group raises will be provided to PASSIVE NI's head office at Leavitt's home.
+A stipend (85%) of all monies each group raises will be required to be given to PASSIVE NI's head office at Leavitt's home.
 The rest can be used by each group to carry out further fund-raising and to pay for tea, biscuits and tissues.

 (* calls to the above number charged at £2.50 per minute.
 Mobile rates may vary.
 Please check with your provider)